Chemmart Sertraline Tablets

 Things you must do

-Occasionally, the symptoms of depression may include thoughts of suicide or self-harm.
-It is possible that these symptoms continue or get worse during the first one to two months of taking sertraline until the medicine starts to work completely.
-This is more likely to occur if you are a young adult, i.e. 18 to 24 years of age, and you have not used antidepressant medicines before.
+This is more likely to occur if you are a young adult under 24 years of age, and you have not used antidepressant medicines before.

-If you or someone you know or care for demonstrates any of the following warning signs of suicide-related behaviour while taking sertraline, contact a doctor immediately, or even go to the nearest hospital for treatment:
+If you or someone you know demonstrates any of the following warning signs of suicide-related behaviour while taking sertraline, contact a doctor or mental health professional immediately:

 - thoughts or talk of death or suicide